adisav17/Deep-Semantic-Role-Labeling-with-Auxilary-tasks/README.md

 For the bert based model trained with an auxiliary model tuning on linguistic features, we get an F-score of 84.6.
 We call this model 2.
 For the multi view ensemble model, we get an F-score of 87.2.

-This is equivalent to the _score_file_without_adjustment_ in the scoring python script.

 With regards to generalization testing,